sam1am/poetroid/README.md

 ## Parts and Libraries

-Poetroid relies on a series of open-source libraries and models including:
+Poetroid is a mere expression of a series of amazing and incredible open-source libraries, models, and tools including:

 - Tkinter
 - Ollama